- Who produces Poets.org?

 How do you submit poems to Poem-a-Day or have a biography added to Poets.org?

 The poems featured in Poem-a-Day are written by poets who have at least one book published or forthcoming.
 While the Academy of American Poets does not accept submissions, it encourages poets with forthcoming books to send a galley to Academy of American Poets, 75 Maiden Lane, Suite 901, New York, NY 10038, so that it might consider previously unpublished poems for publication.
 Poets.org features full-length biographies of poets who have published three or more books and have received recognition for their poetry.
 Short biographies of poets whose poems have appeared in Poem-a-Day are also featured.
-To be considered for a biography and/or submit information to update an existing biography, email [email protected].
-Please note that the Academy has a queue of poets being reviewed for biographies and the staff appreciates your patience.
+Unfortunately, we are unable to consider unsolicited biographies at this time.

 Does the Academy of American Poets uphold the VIDA #saferLIT guidelines?